BenTaylorPublic/ipoc/README.md

 All you should need to do is send a .zip file to the recipient and it should work.

 ## Program Specific Code ##
-Code for a specific program should be limited to:
+Code for a specific program should be limited to

-1. ProcessController.process().
+1. ProcessController.process()
-2. ProcessController.load().
+2. ProcessController.load()
-3. Storage.
+3. Storage
-4. ThreadManager.
+4. ThreadManager

 And any other objects which can be made and added to the project

 ## SFML ##